HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Whole, bone-in turkey breast

-I bought two turkey breasts weighing 4.74 pounds and 4.85 pounds, one of which is shown here.
+I bought two turkey breasts weighing 4.74 pounds and 4.85 pounds, one of which is shown above.

-If you use a self-basting turkey breast, skip the brining and air-drying steps described below.
+If using a self-basting turkey breast, skip the brining and air-drying steps described below.

 Brine The Turkey